Hate Story 4 Review: The Revenge Is More On Us; Blame It On The Terrible Acting!

 'It's not a love story...it's a hate story'!
 Probably if you have watched the trailer of 'Hate Story 4', you already have a fair idea of what's going to unfold onscreen!
 Skin show.
 Checked.
 Steamy love-making scenes.
 Checked.
 Revenge.
 Checked.
 But wait, this film has some of the most howlarious lines which has more cheese than what you ever had on your pizza.
 Sample this- 'Bedroom mein ki gayi promises boardroom mein nahin laate' or 'Pata nahi mere honthon ko tumne kya rishwat di hai ... mujhse zyada tumhari sunte hai'.
 Did I tell you that there's another which goes like- 'You love my body because it has 65% of water'.
 Eeks!
 Mind you, the film also has subtitles in Hindi when the characters speak in English.

 Coming to the plot, Hate Story 4 drops us right in the middle of the story from the first scene itself.
 Confused?
-Sowere we before the filmmaker hit the flashback button and introduced us to the protagonists.
+So were we before the filmmaker hit the flashback button and introduced us to the protagonists.

 A pair of multimillionaire brothers Rajveer (Karan Wahi) and Aryan (Vivan Bhatena) want a fresh face for their cosmetic brand.
 Rajveer who is a photographer and a womaniser stumbles upon a dancer Taasha (Urvashi Rautela) at a strip club.
 It's 'lust at first sight' for him.
 But, the lad decides to be a 'good boy' first to win over her heart and showers her with romantic one-liners and a palatial house.